Hiaaaa40/Low-Precision-LLM-Efficient-Computation-Challenge/docs/index.md

 ---

-*Note: This challenge is jointly released by **Tsinghua University**.
+*Note: This challenge is jointly released by **Global Computing Consortium  (GCC)** and **Dr. Wenbo Ding from Tsinghua University**.
 Baseline code, simulation tools, datasets, and evaluation scripts will be released in stages.
 Please watch the GitCode repository for updates.*